coccon/proffastpylot/docs/1-1_installation.md

-## 2. Get PROFFAST and copy it to the proffastpylot folder
+## 3. Get PROFFAST and copy it to the proffastpylot folder

 ### Download PROFFAST
 Download PROFFAST Version 2.4 from the KIT website:
 https://www.imk-asf.kit.edu/english/3225.php

+### Compile PROFFAST (only Linux)

+For Windows users, the executables are already provided, on Linux systems you need to create them from source.

+If not present on your system, first install the `gfortan` compiler.

-**For Linux users**: Run the installation script to create the executables.
+Secondly, run the installation script for compilation from the `prf` folder.
 ```
+cd prf/
 bash install_proffast_linux.sh
 ```
-For Windows users, the executables are already provided.

 ### Copy the prf directory

 Copy the `prf` folder that was extracted from the zip file into `proffastpylot`.

-## 3. Create a virtual environment in python
+## 4. Create a virtual environment in python

 We recommend using a virtual environment (venv) to avoid conflicts between any other packages or Python modules.